Compher, Rantanen score late in 3rd, Avs defeat Stars 3-2

+DENVER (AP) - A late rally by Colorado spoiled Jim Montgomery's return to Denver.

-DENVER (AP) - J.T.
-Compher and Mikko Rantanen scored 45 seconds apart late in the third period, and the Colorado Avalanche rallied to beat the Dallas Stars 3-2 on Saturday night.
+J.T.
+Compher and Mikko Rantanen scored 45 seconds apart late in the third period, and the Avalanche rallied to beat the Dallas Stars 3-2 on Saturday night.

 Rantanen also had an assist, and Nathan MacKinnon had a goal and an assist for the Avalanche.
 Colorado has won four in a row and is 6-0-1 in its last seven games.